 It’s also remarkable that Daniela does not have the “perfect” curvaceous and feminine body.
 Her breasts are small, her shoulders and her waist are broad, hinting that one day she was a person of the opposite sex.
 This does not diminish her.
 She is not embarrassed or her physique in any way.
 She’s is a transwoman in all of her magnificence.
 There’s no gender dysphoria.
 Only euphoria.
 The film never reveals whether she has had a phalloplasty.
 “You don’t ask these questions”, Marina explains.
 Such curiosity is obtuse and intrusive, something the filmmaker Lelio isn’t.

 The film is dotted with emotional allegories, and two of those deserve a special mention.
 Firstly, the moment is walking against the wind with a flurry of leaves preventing her from moving on.
 Secondly, when Marina is lying naked in bed with a mirror covering her genitalia, her face reflected on it.
 I think you can work out what they mean!

-A Fantastic Woman is showing as part of the BFI London Film festival, taking place from October 5th to 15th and the Cambridge Film Festival the following week, and it’s coming to cinemas soon.
-Simply unmissable.
+A Fantastic Woman is showing as part of the BFI London Film Festival, when this piece was originally written.
 The film was produced by Pablo Larraín, one of the most creative and prolific filmmakers in South America at present.
 It is out in cinemas on Friday, March 2nd.